epsilonlabs/emf-rdf/README.md

 }
 ```

-In modularised Java codebases, accessing this feature from Epsilon may cause an error message like this:
+In modularised Java codebases, accessing this feature via reflection (e.g. from an [Epsilon](https://eclipse.dev/epsilon/) program) may cause an error message like this:

 ```
 module java.xml does not "exports com.sun.org.apache.xerces.internal.dom" to unnamed module